Welcome to Cañas

-If you’re cruising north on the Interamericana, Cañas is the first town of any size in Costa Rica’s driest province, Guanacaste.
-Sabanero culture is evident on the sweltering streets, where full-custom pickup trucks share the road with swaggering cowboys on horseback.
+If you’re cruising north on the Interamericana, Cañas is the first town of any size in Guanacaste, Costa Rica’s driest province.
+Sabanero (cowboy) culture is evident on the sweltering streets, where full-custom pickup trucks share the road with swaggering cowboys on horseback.
 It’s a dusty, typically Latin American town, where almost everyone struts slowly and businesses shut down for lunch.
-It’s all centered on the Parque Central and the decidedly atypical Catholic church.
+It’s all centered around the Parque Central, a large bull ring and the decidedly atypical Catholic church.

-Although you’re better off basing yourself in livelier Liberia, Cañas is a good place to organize rafting trips on the nearby Río Corobicí or for exploring Parque Nacional Palo Verde.
-And if you need to stop for gas, it's worth a stroll; just don't leave valuables in the car.
+Although you’re better off basing yourself in livelier Liberia or the more scenic Bijagua, Cañas is a good place to organize rafting trips on the nearby Río Corobicí or for exploring Parque Nacional Palo Verde.